mkopylec/charon-spring-boot-starter/README.md

 reverse-proxy.mappings-update.on-non-http-error: false
 ```

-There is also a scheduled task which updates mappings in time intervals.
-By default the mappings are updated every 30 seconds.
+Besides that the mappings are automatically updated every 30 seconds by default.
-To change the interval set an appropriate configuration property:
+To change the interval of updates set an appropriate configuration property:

 ```yaml
 reverse-proxy.mappings-update.interval-in-millis: <interval_in_milliseconds>